 1. Scope: Data science is a broader field encompassing many activities, including data collection, data cleaning, data analysis, data visualization, and the development of data-driven solutions.
 It is focused on deriving actionable insights from data to support decision-making.

-2. Goal: The primary goal of data science is to extract knowledge and insights from data, often focusing on solving complex, real-world problems across various domains.
+2. Goal: The primary goal of data science is to extract knowledge and insights from data.
+It often focuses on solving complex, real-world problems across various domains.
 Data scientists may use machine learning as one of their tools.

 4. Skills: Data scientists need a diverse skill set, including data cleaning, statistical analysis, data visualization, and domain-specific knowledge.
 They may also have expertise in machine learning but are not solely focused on it.